 THE EL ENCUENTRO LEGACY

-El Encuentro Fly Fishing has deep roots in Central Argentine Patagonia, going back over 30 years.
+El Encuentro Fly Fishing's Legacy is all about family.
+We have deep roots in Patagonia, going back over 30 years.
 Our lodge, El Encuentro, was built by our grandmother in the early 1980’s to create a place where her children and grandchildren could gather -- right on the banks of the Rio Grande/Futaleufú.
 In fact, El Encuentro means "meeting place."

 By 1985, Grannie's daughter Jane Pettit and husband Michael Beale, started welcoming fishing guests.
 The lodge’s fishing business grew over the years, as guests praised the fishing and the Beale family to friends and family.